 Because families are generally very private about their affairs there is often a reluctance to introduce outsiders into the system.
-However, bringing outside thinking into the family business can result in acceleration of business growth, help to professionalise the business and moderate some of the family issues that invariably raise their head.
+We have discussed earlier some of the advantages of bringing non-family members onto the Board, but actually doing this can be quite difficult for a family business.

-Some of the characteristics that you should look for when selecting outside advisers or directors are:
+Some of the characteristics that you should look for when selecting outside advisers or directors are -

 - Can they fill the gaps?
-Do they bring in new skills, new networks, new knowledge? - Are their values and outlook consistent with the family's?

-Do they understand what you are hoping to achieve as a family in business?

-- Compatibility and synergy do you feel comfortable with them?
-Do they speak your language? - Will they challenge your thinking? - Do they have experience filling this role in a family business? - How will you measure whether they add value to the family business?
+Do they bring in new skills, new networks, new knowledge? - Are their values and outlook consistent with the families?
+Do they understand what you are hoping to achieve as a family in business? - Compatibility and synergy do you feel comfortable with them?
+Do they speak your language? - Will they challenge you, your thinking? - Do they have experience filling this role in a family business? - How will you measure if they add value to the family business?

-Undertaking a board audit to identify the skills that you currently have on the board and looking to see if there are any gaps, is the first step.
+Undertaking a Board Audit to identify the skills that you currently have on the Board and looking to see if there are any gaps, is the first step.
 You can use similar tests when looking for other advisers to your business.